Firing porcelain dolls in the kiln

 Firing porcelain dolls in the kiln by Nymphai Dolls

-Bisque firing is usually about 750°C. Raise the temperature slowly and steadily by 120°C every hour until 600°C. Then the kiln automatically accelerates the process and raise the temperature rapidly to 750°C in about 15 minutes.
+Bisque firing is usually about 750°C (now, after doing more research and some helpful lessons/comments, I do around 900°C) Raise the temperature slowly and steadily by 120°C every hour until 600°C. Then the kiln automatically accelerates the process and raises the temperature rapidly to 750°C in about 15 minutes.
 The cooling process can take about 8 hours and just then you can open the kiln and retrieve your pieces.

 Final firing